EvolvingLMMs-Lab/lmms-eval/README.md

 cd LLaVA
 pip install -e .
 ```

+You can check the [environment install script](miscs/repr_scripts.sh) and [torch environment info](miscs/repr_torch_envs.txt) to reproduce LLaVA-1.5's paper results.
+We found torch/cuda versions difference would cause small variations in the results, we provide the [results check](miscs/llava_result_check.md) with different environments.

 If you want to test on caption dataset such as `coco`, `refcoco`, and `nocaps`, you will need to have `java==1.8.0 ` to let pycocoeval api to work.
 If you don't have it, you can install by using conda
 ```